Skip to main

 For more information on when the courses are offered, please check the schedule of classes in the course catalog.

-TEK 209 (section 001) DISCOVER Community, Culture and Citizenship in the USA: 10 Ways of Looking at Climate Change in Kentucky
+TEK 209 (section 001) 10 Ways of Thinking About Climate Change

 Instructors: Dr. Lauren Cagle and Dr. Alice Turkington